Network

 GLORIA – Andes in numbers

-The GLORIA – Andes network extends along 7000 km, from Cordillera de Merida in Venezuela to Patagonia in Argentina, covering an altitudinal range of 4900 m, from 600 m asl in Tierra del Fuego, Argentina, to 5500m asl in Sibinacocha, Perú.
-The network is currently working in 19 pilot sites, monitoring 74 summits and more than 1300 1m2 plots and its members include 40 researchers from 16 institutions.
-Up to now, 848 species of vascular plants have been recorded along the Andean region, belonging to 76 botanical families.
+The GLORIA-Andes network extends over 7000 km, from the Cordillera de Mérida in Venezuela to Patagonia in Argentina, covering an altitude range of 4900 metres, from 600 m above sea level in Tierra del Fuego, Argentina to 5500 m above sea level in Sibinacocha, Peru.
+Currently, the Network covers 20 sites, monitoring 78 summits, more than 1300 plots of 1 m2, and its members include 44 researchers from 17 institutions.
+To date, 848 species of vascular plants belonging to 76 botanical families have been registered throughout the Andean region.

 Sibinacocha re-measurement of RitiTika summit year 2019, Photo Karina Yager